olympiawoj/graphql-query-language-notes/graphql-query-language-transcript.md

 ![Error message shown in return panel about different arguments for the same query](https://res.cloudinary.com/dg3gyk0gu/image/upload/v1563555709/transcript-images/renaming-fields-with-graphql-aliases-error.png)

- It lets us know that fields `totalPets` conflict, because they but have differing arguments, and it recommends that we use different aliases on these fields.
+ It lets us know that fields `totalPets` conflict, because they but have differing arguments, and _it recommends that we use different **aliases** on these fields._

 [00:24] If I scroll down a little further, we're going to see where this is happening, line two, column three, and line three, column three.
-We also see this little faint hit of red, letting us know that there's some sort of a problem.
+We also see this little faint hit of red (left side), letting us know that there's some sort of a problem.

-[00:36] We have a naming collision here.
+[00:36] We have a **naming collision here**.
 What we'll need to do is preface both of these queries with an alias.
 I can pick a new name for this field.
 I'll call it `available` and add a colon.
 Then I'll add `checkedOut` with a colon in front of that.

 ```graphql
 query {